Paymon's Fresh Kitchen and Lounge

 In 2000, Paymon teamed up with Jeff Ecker, President of Restaurant Consultants of Las Vegas to oversee day to day operations and lead the business development.
 This duo has been intact ever since.
 In 2020, Paymon’s Mediterranean Café and Lounge announced it was changing its name after over 31 years to Paymon’s Fresh Kitchen and Lounge.
 This formal change is an outward declaration of how Paymon’s has been sourcing the freshest available ingredients for creative dishes from around the world.

-“In the over three decades since we first opened our doors, we’ve grown in a number of ways,” said Paymon Raouf, founder and owner of the now-two restaurants, lounges and nightspots with beautiful patios.
+“In the over three decades since we first opened our doors, we’ve grown in a number of ways,” said Paymon Raouf, founder and owner of Paymon's.
 “We started with a dozen items and 900 square feet.
 We now have four pages of menu options for two full-size restaurants and two lounges that also turn into dance and music spots on the weekends with nightclub-style DJs.”

 Despite the growth, the company has continued its use of fresh ingredients in its made from scratch methodology and smart preparation and cooking techniques to ensure its award-winning quality, such as small refrigerated space to force the kitchen to prepare only small batches, thereby keeping all the food as fresh as possible.
 That has not prevented the chefs from exploring cuisines from across the Mediterranean and beyond.